CICE-Consortium/Icepack/doc/source/icepack_2_science_guide.rst

 In some coupled climate models (for example, recent versions of the U.K.
-Hadley Centre model) the surface air temperature and fluxes are computed within the atmosphere model and are passed to CICE.
+Hadley Centre model) the surface air temperature and fluxes are computed within the atmosphere model and are passed to CICE for use in the column physics.
 In this case the logical parameter ``calc_Tsfc`` in *ice_therm_vertical* is set to false.
 The fields ``fsurfn`` (the net surface heat flux from the atmosphere), ``flatn`` (the surface latent heat flux), and ``fcondtopn`` (the conductive flux at